-First Start Reading (FSR) is an intensive phonics, introductory course that begins with letters and sounds and continues through short vowel words.
-It also teaches manuscript printing, but you can delay that instruction if a child does not yet have the small motor coordination required.
-FSR is intended for kindergarten, but first graders who have not yet learned their phonograms could start here too.
+First Start Reading (FSR) is an intensive phonics, introductory course that begins with letters and sounds and continues through long-vowel words in kindergarten.
+In first grade, it completes the phonics foundation by teaching long-vowel digraphs, soft c and g, and the three sounds of y.
+It also teaches manuscript printing in kindergarten, but you can delay that instruction if a child does not yet have the small motor coordination required.

-The course consists of one 256-page teacher guide and three student workbooks with 68, 76, and 106 pages respectively.
-You can also use Memoria Press’ Classical Phonics for additional phonics/reading practice although it’s not essential.
+The kindergarten course consists of a teacher guide and four student workbooks—First Start Reading Book A, FSR Book B, FSR Book C, and FSR Book D. You can also use Memoria Press’ Classical Phonics for additional phonics/reading practice although it’s not essential.
 There is a surprisingly large amount of reading practice in FSR itself.
-Note that for first grade, Memoria Press uses Classical Phonics to complete instruction on the phonograms and SRA Phonics 2 workbook for extra practice.

 Instructions to the teacher are refreshingly brief compared to some other phonics programs.
-Lessons are presented by the parent/teacher using the teacher guide, student workbook, and a whiteboard.
+Lessons are presented by the parent or teacher using the teacher guides, student workbook, and a whiteboard.

 FSR teaches just a few letters, then immediately teaches blending, first using vowel-consonant combinations such as “am” and “an” then word families such as “it, fit, pit, hit,” and “sit.”
 FSR also begins with the “liquid” consonants that are easily voiced by themselves which makes it easier for children to learn to blend the phonograms.
 For instance, it is easier to blend “m” and “a” than “b” and “a” since the temptation is to add an “uh” sound after the “b.”